Rinn4747/Backtosleep/README.md

 # Backtosleep
-Move to Inn and some other location using Aethernet<br />
+1# Move to Inn and 2# some other location using Aethernet<br />
-For now Includes Mizzenmast and The Roost<br />
+For now Includes all Inns and some things from Limsa <br />
-=> Mizzenmast use aethernet which checks on data before moving to the next window => use of english language string, might not make it multilingual<br />
+aethernet traveling checks on data before moving to the next window => use of english language string, unlikely to make it multilingual<br />

 TODO / might do:  <br />
--add other Inn, Namely Uldah, Ishgard, Kugane and Crystarium ones<br />
--move to fc chest / market / retainer bell<br />
--improve GUI (possibly with what its doing rather than true / false)<br />
+~~-add other Inn, Namely Uldah, Ishgard, Kugane and Crystarium ones<br />~~ ~~-improve GUI (possibly with what its doing rather than true / false)<br />~~ -move to fc chest / market / retainer bell / leves (idylshire / kugane / crystarium) <br />
 -better UI?<br />
--some more test (is aetheryte unlocked, is inn quest prereq done, is gil > 1000 ?)
+-some more test (is aetheryte unlocked, is inn quest prereq done, is gil > 1000 ?, if not where i want calc distance moveto or teleport) <br />
--refacto ?
+-random moveto <br />
+~~-refacto ?~~ some more refacto i guess / comments